Client API Reference¶

 return {"task_name": task_name}

 The with_signature decorator allows a task to receive its own TaskSignature object as a parameter.
 This provides access to the task's configuration, including its name, identifiers, callbacks, and other metadata.
-This is particularly useful for tasks that need to be self-aware or need to inspect their own execution configuration at runtime.

 Randomly delay task execution to prevent resource deadlocks when multiple tasks compete for the same resources.